jyang-cpr/cpr-platform-sphinx-tutorials/doc/Manipulation.rst

 .. note::

-  This assumes you have :doc:`configured your network <network>` correctly to allow remote rviz connections
+  This assumes you have :doc:`configured your network <Networking>` correctly to allow remote rviz connections

 In rviz, add the Mobile Manipulation topic.
 After a moment you should see the robot with the arm in its current state.